THE POPES' WALLS

 the passage through the wall

-By the end of the 15th century, pope Alexander VI had the passage along the wall doubled: an upper footway was added to the extant gallery through the brick structure: from the outside, you can see the narrow windows which give light to the latter.
+By the end of the 1400s, pope Alexander VI had the passage along the wall doubled: an upper footway was added to the extant gallery through the brick structure: from the outside, you can see the narrow windows which give light to the latter.

 This hidden 'corridor' runs from the castle all the way down to the Vatican, as a real escape route; only a few years later, in 1527, pope Clement VII and his court actually used it for this purpose, when Rome was sacked by the mercenaries sent by Charles V. But not everybody made it: a notary called Alberto Serra da Monferrato is remembered for having just reached the end of the passage, when he was stricken by a heart attack ...and lost his life all the same!